Professional Book Review: The Ultimate Guide

 Both types of reviews are necessary for your book.
-But you need the professional book review to help drive in more customer purchases.
+But the professional book review drives in more customer purchases.

 Before The Professional Book Review

 You want to make sure your book is of the highest quality before you publish it.
-So, before we look at how to get a professional book review for your book, let’s make sure your book is ready for the critics’ eyes.
+And you want to be flowing through the promotion of your book, not scrambling about getting stuff ready.

 People close to us may be scared of hurting our feelings if they point out mistakes.
 We need to correct these but ultimately, we need a professional’s opinion to really catch everything.